AI Ideas

 Common problems:

-- No way to compare, evaluate, or prioritize ideas
+No way to compare, evaluate, or prioritise ideas

-Structure enables comparison, evaluation, and prioritization.
+Structure enables comparison, evaluation, and prioritisation.
 Without it, ideas remain scattered and unmanageable.

 With structure, you can: